 Chapter 2 deals with the required outcomes and solutions for safety equipment.
-Chapters 3 through to 6 specify the deemed-to-satisfy solutions for design and manufacture, installation, type and quantity to be carried, and servicing respectively, while the Annexes provide further detail on the standards to be met for certain items of safety equipment.
+Chapters 3 through to 6 specify the deemed-to-satisfy solutions for design and manufacture, installation, type and quantity to be carried, and servicing respectively, while Annexes A to H provide further detail on the standards to be met for certain items of safety equipment.